himanshusinghpatel998/sih/README.md

 **Citizen**
 - File complaints with photo proof + AI quick-scan
 - Track complaint status with a live timeline
-- Earn reward points, redeem in the eco store
+- Earn reward points that can be redeemed in the eco store

 **Collector**
 - Live dashboard of assigned block complaints & IoT bin alerts